PatatePomodori/simple-elevation/README.md

 * **Label clarity**: if a climb/POI label touches the profile, nudge it with the ▲/▼ offset in the list.
 Small increments (8 px) are ideal.
 * **Smoothing**: 300–600 m works well for road routes; try 100–250 m for short punchy gravel routes.
 * **Grid step**: smaller steps help on compact profiles; larger steps reduce clutter on long alpine routes.
-* **Colors**: maintain high contrast between the profile outline and fills for print.
 * **KOM**: use the `KOM{HC|1..4}` prefix in the **name** to display the badge automatically (e.g., `KOMHC Colle delle Finestre`).

 ---